poseidon-code/supacons/README.md

 }
 ```

-To style duotone icons, you need to select both the `:before` & `:after` pseudo elements of the icon.
+To style duotone icons, you need to select both the `::before` & `::after` pseudo elements of the icon.
 As per the Font
-Awesome guidelines, there is a `opacity: 0.4` property on `:after` pseudo element which you might want to override,
+Awesome guidelines, there is a `opacity: 0.4` property on `::after` pseudo element which you might want to override,
 specific to your likeness.

 ```css